OPR-group-BNITM/vimop/README.md

 virus_taxid_file: virus_taxids.txt
 ```

-The index name has to be the prefix of the centrifuge index which are the files under files.
+The index name has to be the prefix of the centrifuge index which are the files listed under files.
 These files need to be in the centrifuge DB directory.
 The virus_taxid_file contains all virus taxids.
 This information is important for the centrifuge based filtering.